cropsinsilico/ePhotosynthesis_C/docs/installation.md

 - [Sundials](https://computing.llnl.gov/projects/sundials)
 - [Doxygen](https://www.doxygen.nl/index.html) only required for building documentation
 - [GoogleTest](https://github.com/google/googletest) only required if you plan to run the internal tests
+- [Python3](https://www.python.org/) only required if you plan to build the Python module.
+Version 3.5 or newer.
 - - -
 - - -